mrb/mrb.github.com/_posts/2013-06-17-declarative-computation-and-the-abstract-machine.markdown

 {Max 3 5 X}
 {% endhighlight %}

-where `X` as declared in the outer scope.
+where `X` has been declared in the outer scope.
 It will be bound to the result of the `Max` proc to be used later.

 Using no syntactic shortcuts, here is how we we could define the full `Max` procedure (as it is shown in the book), which given two inputs returns the one that is of greater numerical value.
-For example, `{Max 3 5 X}` should return bind `X` to `5`.
+For example, `{Max 3 5 X}` should bind `X` to `5`.

 {% highlight ruby %}
 local Max in